 The monitoring and reporting framework has been created in alignment with existing outcomes and mitigations in the EAD as per CoA C7 (a) and (c).
-Table 8 provides the monitoring and reporting framework.
+Table 12 provides the monitoring and reporting framework.
 It includes:

-- Desired community outcome: The social objective of the mitigation or enhancement measure; - Indicators and targets: Defines key indicators to measure the success of mitigation efforts (e.g., community satisfaction, employment rates, health statistics); - Monitoring schedule: Establishes the frequency of monitoring activities (e.g., quarterly, annually) and outlines reporting mechanisms;
+- Desired community outcome: The social objective of the mitigation or enhancement measure; - Indicators and targets: Defines key indicators to measure the success of mitigation efforts (e.g., community satisfaction, employment rates, health statistics);